 Park City is a very small town located in the state of Montana.
 With a population of 1,023 people and just one neighborhood, Park City is the 86th largest community in Montana.

-Because occupations involving physical labor dominate the local economy, Park City is generally considered to be a blue-collar town.
-48.19% of the Park City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Park City is a blue-collar town, with 48.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Park City is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Park City who work in office and administrative support (12.50%), sales jobs (10.08%), and management occupations (10.08%).

 Being a small town, Park City does not have a public transit system used by locals to get to and from work.